-ETSU student Entrepreneurs’ Club to host Morgan and Lisa Pattison
+ETSU student Entrepreneurs’ Club to host Joaquin Raventos

-The East Tennessee State University student Entrepreneurs’ Club will welcome Morgan and Lisa Pattison to speak on Monday, March.
-2, at 5 p.m. in room 322 of Sam Wilson Hall.
+The East Tennessee State University student Entrepreneurs’ Club will welcome Joaquin Raventos to speak Monday, April 6, at 5 p.m. in room 322 of Sam Wilson Hall.

 The public is invited to this free program.
 Directions to Sam Wilson Hall can be found by visiting www.etsu.edu/maps/.
 For additional information, contact Mitzi Brookshear at email@example.com or 423-439-7444.
 For disability accommodations, call the ETSU Office of Disability Services at 423-439-8346.